Search using your postcode to find your local Quintrex dealer.

 All was well until the water levels began to-drop and I was left high and dry.
 I was fifteen metres from the water's edge and three metres off the ground - in a tree.
 Was this to be my end?
 Was I going to be stuck in this tree forever, becoming a habitat for animals, birds, snakes and other creepy crawlies?

 Four months after the waters subsided, a visitor to the home where I had been moored decided to hike around to the back of the dam.
 Admiring the scenery, he walked through dense bushland for some distance following the contours of the dam.
 Imagine his surprise when he glanced up into the canopy and there above his head I sat, the Little Red Tinny.
 Of course, he knew the story but he thought, as did many others I was sitting on the bottom of the dam.
-A phone call bought Ian down to the dam to claim me.
-He was pleased to see that although I was somewhat battered and full of debris I was not badly damaged.
-I was soon down off my perch and floating on the dam again.

 Since then I have had some repairs, my trailer has had a facelift and soon it will be my turn to have a fresh coat of red paint.